Serial killer: Inside and outside the United States

+Another notable non-American serial killer is Pedro Lopez, a murderer from South America, who killed a minimum of 110 young girls between 1969 and 1980.
+However, he claims that the number is over 300.
+He was released from a mental facility in 1998 and his whereabouts are still unknown.
+He is commonly nicknamed the "Monster of the Andes".
+An additional non-American serial killer is Luis Garavito from Colombia.
+Garavito would kill and torture boys using various disguises.
+He murdered around 140 boys ranging in ages from 8 to 16.
+He would dump his victims' bodies in mass graves.

 Late 20th century

-The serial killing phenomenon in the United States was especially prominent from 1970 to 2000, which has been described as the "golden age of serial murder."
+The serial killing phenomenon in the United States was especially prominent from 1970 to 2000, which has been described as the "golden age of serial murder".
 The cause of the spike in serial killings has been attributed to urbanization, which put people in close proximity and offered anonymity.

-The number of active serial killers in the country peaked in 1989 and has been steadily trending downward since, coinciding with an overall decrease in crime in the United States since that time.
+The number of active serial killers in the United States peaked in 1989 and has been steadily trending downward since, coinciding with an overall decrease in crime in the United States since that time.
 The decline in serial killers has no known single cause but is attributed to a number of factors.
 Mike Aamodt, emeritus professor at Radford University in Virginia, attributes the decline in number of serial killings to less frequent use of parole, improved forensic technology, and people behaving more cautiously.
 Causes for the general reduction in violent crime following the 1990s include increased incarceration in the United States, the end of the crack epidemic in the United States, and decreased lead exposure in early childhood.